Agent-readiness

 4. Protocol and action layer

 Whether agents can do things on the site beyond reading.
 MCP Server Cards (/.well-known/mcp/server-card.json) advertise an MCP server’s endpoint, capabilities, and transport method.
-The spec is an open draft (PR-2127) not yet merged into the core MCP specification, but Server Cards are a named priority on the official MCP roadmap under an active Server Card Working Group,67 and real-world implementations already exist.
+The spec is an open draft (PR-2127) not yet merged into the core MCP specification, but Server Cards are a named priority on the official MCP roadmap under an active Server Card Working Group,910 and real-world implementations already exist.
 Agent Skills indices (/.well-known/agent-skills/index.json) list callable actions with name, type, description, URL, and a SHA256 digest.
 Both are relevant only for sites that run MCP servers or expose agent-callable actions.
 WebMCP handles the browser-native variant.
-For most content and editorial sites this layer is a watch item, not a current implementation priority.
+NLWeb takes a server-side approach: it converts existing schema.org structured data into queryable endpoints for MCP-compatible agents, making a site’s catalogue accessible without custom JavaScript.
+It is most relevant for commerce, media, and documentation sites with deep content catalogues.

 5. Commerce and transaction layer